 We’re continuing to learn and improve on the experience from Anna’s first Science Strategy Committee meeting, and are looking forward to the next one.
-I’m thankful to the Insight and Experience panel for helping in the recruitment for this role and look forward to more opportunities to work together in the future.
+I’m thankful to Breast Cancer Voices for helping in the recruitment for this role and look forward to more opportunities to work together in the future.
 And of course, the biggest thanks goes to all those so willing to share their experiences to help improve the lives of those affected by breast cancer.

 If you've been personally affected by breast cancer, you can find out about opportunities to use your voice to shape our work in research and other areas by joining our Breast Cancer Voices community.
 Our monthly bulletin shares all the latest research and involvement opportunities, as well as voices from across our community who are united by this common goal.